Uxito-Ada/telefuser-efficient-inference/BLOG.md

 | FP8, unsmoothed | **19.63 dB** | **0.6712** | 0.8504 | 0.5055 |
 | FP8, smoothing enabled | 19.27 dB | 0.6700 | **0.8891** | **0.4537** |

+**Prompt:** `Locked-off cinematic wide shot of a red vintage tram gliding slowly through a snowy alpine village at sunrise.
+The tram remains rigid and geometrically consistent, its windows and wheels stay aligned.
+Light snow falls; soft rail sounds and distant church bells are synchronized with the scene.
+No people, no cuts, no camera movement.`

 <div class="video-grid video-grid-three" data-sync-group="smoothing">
   <figure>
     <figcaption>BF16 reference</figcaption>